elegantchaos/CatalystSparkleExample/README.md

 ## How To Use This Project

-This project is a proof of concept.
-It contains three components: the bridging plugin, an example host application, and a third plugin which runs as a test webserver (lifted pretty much whole from Sparkle's own test application), allowing you to test the Sparkle mechanism locally.
+This project is a proof of concept containing an example application.

-As things stand, you will probably need to copy bits of this project into your own projects in order to adopt the approach shown here.
-You'll need to copy/re-create the plugin target, and the parts of the application that load the plugin and implement the `SparkleDriver` protocol.
+The actual code for bridging Sparkle is contained in a submodule - CatalystSparkle.
+This supplies a plugin (`SparkleBridge.bundle`) that you include in the application's `Resources/` folder, and two source files (`SparkleBridge.h` and `SparkleDriver.swift`) which you use in your host application.

-Eventually I plan to make the plugin (and glue code) into a separate library that your app can just depend on.
+To use this approach in your own application, you just need the `CatalystSparkle` project from the submodule.
+You don't need anything from this repository.

-At that point I'll update this example application to depend on that library too.
+For the purposes of testing, this project also contains another target which runs as a test webserver.
+The code for this is lifted pretty much whole from Sparkle's own test application, and wrapped up as a plugin.

 ## The Basic Plan